 A Living Habitat!

-The sloth’s long, shaggy hair is home to many small plants and bugs.
-This is due to the sloth’s slow speed and the warm, damp rainforest environment.
+The sloth’s long, shaggy hair is home to algae, small plants and bugs such as moths and beetles.
+This is due to a combination of the sloth’s slow speed and the warm, damp climate of the rainforest.

 What Do Sloths Eat?